fishamit/image-to-ascii/README.md

 In config.json, specify the following key and values:

 - "squareSize": Size n of square (n x n pixels) to be averaged (nearest neighbor) into one ascii character
-- "values": An array of ascii chars that map to grayscale values, from dark to bright.
+- "values": A string of ascii chars that map to grayscale values, from dark to bright.
 - "exportOptions": an object containing:
   - "toPng": boolean
   - "toTxt": boolean